-ii) Fund Financial Statements:
+Fund Financial Statements:

-The Fund Financial Statements provide information about the District's funds, including fiduciary funds.
+The Fund Financial Statements provide information about the District's funds.
 Separate statements for each fund category (governmental and fiduciary) are presented.
 The emphasis of fund financial statements is on major governmental funds, each displayed in a separate column.